kaltura/DeveloperPortalDocs/documentation/Mobile-Video-Player-SDKs/v3_iOS_GetStarted.md

 ## Before You Begin

-Before you begin development with Kaltura iOS Player SDK, there are a few topics you should read up on first:
+Before you begin developing with the Player SDK for iOS, there are a few topics you should read up on first:

 1. [**Media Providers**](): These are components that are capable of loading media data as PKMediaEntry representation.
 2. [**CocoaPods**](https://guides.cocoapods.org/using/using-cocoapods.html) The kaltura iOS SDK and its plugins can be added to your project using the CocoaPods dependency manager.